 Tartare

-450g of salmon (without skin nor bones) - see notes
+450g of wild caught salmon fillet (without skin nor bones) - see notes

 20 gr of chives finely diced